mapreal19/mapreal19.github.io/_posts/2020-09-08-can-we-beat-cancer.md

 <br>

-Got the idea for this post from the question Tim Ferris asked Dom D'Agostino in his podcast<sup>1</sup>.
+I got the idea for this post from the question Tim Ferris asked Dom D'Agostino in his podcast<sup>1</sup>.
 He asked what tools he would use if he got advanced cancer today.

 I will try to expand this question taking as an example Ovarian Cancer.

 <br>

-<strong>What I would do if someone I love has Ovarian Cancer?</strong>
+<strong>What would I do if someone I love has Ovarian Cancer?</strong>

 <br>